tum-ens/urbs/doc/theorydoc/storage_prob.rst

 Storage expansion constraints
 -----------------------------
 Storages are expanded in their capacity and charging and discharging power separately.
-The respective constaints read:
+The respective constraints read:

 .. math::
    \kappa^{\text{c,p}}_{yvs}&=\sum_{y^{\prime}\in Y\\(s,v,y^{\prime},y)\in O}